Dean Bill Boulding believes in lots of things; sitting still isn’t one of them.

 “We felt like this was a no-brainer,” Boulding says.
 “Fuqua pioneered elements of online learning with the launch of our Global Executive MBA program in the 90s.
 Plus, the launch of our Master in Quantitative Management program this year has been hugely successful and has provided deep capability in teaching data analytics.
 You combine that with Fuqua and Duke’s deep expertise in health care, and we feel this program will be exceptional.”

-The new program is named Master in Quantitative Management: Health Analytics (MQM: Health Analytics for short).
+The new program is named Master of Science in Quantitative Management: Health Analytics (MSQM: Health Analytics for short).
 The in-person MQM program has been renamed MQM: Business Analytics.

 MQM: Health Analytics is designed for working professionals and is expected to appeal to students in the health care industry looking to broaden their skills, or people with quantitative backgrounds who want to move into the health care space.